Access essential resources.

 The heart of the ninety-acre property is five historic log cabins (four with round logs, one with hewn logs) situated along a private, tree-shaded road.
 Each has a porch or balcony and working fireplace.
 The cabins are perfectly sited to balance artists’ dual needs for privacy and a sense of community.
 The three large cabins were built to accommodate families and have designated office/work spaces and multiple bedrooms; one of the three, owing to its splendid acoustics, is furnished with a Steinway B. The smaller two cabins are ideal writers’ cottages.

-The performing arts studio has an 860-square-foot sprung floor, a basic sound system, and an abundance of natural light.
-The 860-square-foot visual arts studio has both natural and directional light, a scanner, large-format printer, an iMac outfitted with Adobe Suite 5 and Final Cut Pro, taborets, pedestals, homasote panels, easels, drop cloths, basic toolboxes, a separate wet area with oversized sink and exhaust, an enlarged loading door, and a 60-inch printing press.
+The Performing Arts Studio has an 860-square-foot sprung floor, a basic sound system, and an abundance of natural light.
+The 860-square-foot Visual Arts Studio has both natural and directional light, a scanner, large-format printer, an iMac outfitted with Adobe Suite 5 and Final Cut Pro, taborets, pedestals, homasote panels, easels, drop cloths, basic toolboxes, a separate wet area with oversized sink and exhaust, an enlarged loading door, and a 60-inch Takach etching press.

 Artists can find additional specialized equipment at the studios and stages of Loghaven Community Partners, which include the University of Tennessee, the Bijou and Tennessee Theatres, the Mill and Mine, and Knox Makers to name a few.
 Although off-site trips may be necessary, we encourage artists to spend the majority of their working time at Loghaven.
 Artists should plan to bring or locally source necessary supplies, including any consumables.
 We will supply a comprehensive list of available equipment to accepted artists.
 We reimburse up to $200 in freight costs.

 Applicants who have questions about whether they can pursue their project at Loghaven should email us in advance.